 Breakfast is the most important meal of the day, and with the return to the office and school, our mornings will get increasingly hectic.
 Double this recipe to make a batch of tasty breakfast scones that are easy to reheat and have a great meal in a pinch.
 And they’re portable too!

 To ensure the highest level of freshness, consider investing in some great food storage.
 I recently purchased some Zip Top reusable containers, and my leftovers and lunches have never been fresher.
 Plus, they fit in my lunchbox and cooler better than traditional plastic storage containers, and I can feel good about the environment by not tossing out sandwich baggies every day.

 So, start your morning off right with these tasty homemade bacon, egg, and cheddar breakfast scones!

 Bacon, Egg, and Cheddar Breakfast Scones

-- Bake 10 to 12 minutes, or until golden brown.
+Bake for 10 to 12 minutes or until golden brown.
 Remove and serve warm.